-NHHP/APR Office of Public and Indian Housing Office of Native American Programs dministration Expenses (NAHASDA § 802(d), 24 CFR § 1006.230) Do you intend to exceed you allowable spending cap for Planning and Administration?
-Yes No If yes, describe why the addition nal funds are needed for Planning and Administration.
-(4) Actual Planning and Admin istration Expenses (NAHASDA § 802(d), 24 CFR § 1006.230) Did you exceed your spending ca p for Planning and Administration?
-Yes No If yes, did you receive HUD appro oval to exceed your spending cap on Planning and Administration?
-Yes No If you did not receive approval reason(s) for exceeding the ca for exceeding your spending cap on Planning and Administration costs, describe the p.
+Native Hawaiian Housing Block Grant (NHHBG) U.S. Department of Housing and Urban Development Office of Public and Indian Housing Office of Native American Programs (3) Anticipated Planning and Administration Expenses (NAHASDA § 802(d), 24 CFR § 1006.230) Do you intend to exceed your allowable spending cap for Planning and Administration?
+Yes No If yes, describe why the additional funds are needed for Planning and Administration.
+(4) Actual Planning and Administration Expenses (NAHASDA § 802(d), 24 CFR § 1006.230) Did you exceed your spending cap for Planning and Administration?
+Yes No If yes, did you receive HUD approval to exceed your spending cap on Planning and Administration?
+Yes No If you did not receive approval for exceeding your spending cap on Planning and Administration costs, describe the reason(s) for exceeding the cap.